Left, Right, Left Right

 It has been eight years since didi took over.
 Bengal is still looking for catch up with the rest of India.
 It's about time it did.
 Industry needs to revive, the youth need jobs, not as party workers but real jobs in a real economy.
 Capital needs to be rebuilt, decaying educational institutes need to reinvent themselves, and the state needs to inspire confidence both internally and in investors outside.

-Mamta Banerjee needs to be careful.
+Mamata Banerjee needs to be careful.
 Bengal takes time, but then change happens.
 Red made way for a tidal wave of blue and white.
 Assembly elections are due in 2021.
 Will it be saffron this time?

 (Ekta is a columnist and a writer.
 She represents India on multiple forums in the European Union on human right campaigns, gender related issues and is working closely with the EU to strengthen ties between the two countries.
 She is also a Chartered Accountant and an MBA from IIM Calcutta)